labcif/SignalForensics/README.md

 SignalForensics generates:

-- CSV reports for extracted messages, calls, and attachments
+- CSV reports for extracted messages, calls, attachments, contacts, groups, and more
+- CSV report listing SHA-256 hashes of all processed files
 - HTML report providing an interactive interface for analysis

 Example report: